joshughes/vagrant-saltdeps/README.md

 # vagrant-saltdeps
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/joshughes/vagrant-saltdeps?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 When testing salt formula with vagrant you may have one or many dependent formulas that are required to fully test your new formula.
-Vagrantsaltdeps is meant to help you manage these dependencies by checking them out from git and making them avaliable to your vagrant machine.
+Vagrantsaltdeps is meant to help you manage these dependencies by checking them out from git and making them available to your vagrant machine.

 **NOTE:** This plugin requires Vagrant 1.2+,